glennbechdevops/group-exercise-contrasting-architectures/README.md

 were implemented as a monolithic application handling all of the above mentioned features - from file upload to UI presentation layer.

+In the following diagram, think of the organge boxes as physical pieces of hardware in a datacenter

 ![](img/monolithic.png)